 Whether you use a professional moving company or not, having extra hands to help with the moving process is usually better for everyone involved.
 In some cases, this means going to another city and staying overnight in a hotel with your volunteers.
 Although you and your volunteers may move some items, helping your older relative often means getting them out the door early with their essential belongings so they are out of the way for the moving team.
 If they insist on being present for the moving day process.
 Keeping them engaged and being present will help their stress levels stay low.
 After all, whether they want to let on or not, your older relative may be feeling out of control emotionally about leaving their beloved home.

 Helping with a remote move when you are overseas

-When you are working overseas for an extended period of time, it can be devastating to deal with the worry involved with moving an older relative when you cannot be in the same country.
-Instead of cleaning up after worst case scenarios, consider contacting the staff of the next location your older relative will be living.
-For example, a nursing home or long-term residence for seniors will have staff that can help you with coordinating your situation.
-Naturally, this will likely be an out-of-pocket cost, but the fact that these facilities have employees with background checks and have staff that is pre-screened to work with seniors is often priceless in these types of dilemmas.
-In many cases, the management teams will refer someone dependable and trustworthy that works at their facility to help organize the entire move, and they will also work with a professional moving company.
-Part of the belongings of your relative will go to their new home, and the rest can be placed in a storage rental unit.
+Naturally, this will likely be an out-of-pocket cost.
+However, the fact that these facilities have employees with background checks and have staff that is pre-screened to work with seniors is often priceless in these types of dilemmas.
+In many cases, the management teams will refer someone dependable that works at their facility to help organize the entire move, and they will also work with a professional moving company.
+Part of the belongings of your relative will go to their new home.
+Also, the rest can be placed in a storage rental unit.